Skip to Content

 To facilitate this program, WritersNL will accept applications in two rounds for two positions: mentors and apprentices.

-• The genre(s) the Mentor is both qualified and willing to work in;
+-the genre(s) the mentor is both qualified and willing to work in;

-• a short, selected record of publications and awards relevant to the mentorship genres listed above;
+-a short, selected record of publications and awards relevant to the mentorship genres listed above;

-• a Mentorship Philosophy Statement;
+-a Mentorship Philosophy Statement;

-• any voluntary self-identification (regarding cultural community, sexual orientation, gender, disability) that the Mentor would like to share with potential applicants to the program.
+-any voluntary self-identification (regarding cultural community, sexual orientation, gender, disability) that the mentor would like to share with potential applicants to the program.

 Responsibilities & Remuneration

-• Mentors will be paid a total of $2,500, spread over two equal installments — one at the beginning and one at the end of the mentorship.
+-Mentors will be paid a total of $2,500, spread over two equal installments—one at the beginning and one at the end of the mentorship.

 Who can apply as a Mentor?

-• Any WritersNL Member in good standing;
+• Any WritersNL member in good standing;

-• and who qualifies as a “professional artist” according to the criteria laid out in the provincial Status of the Artist Act;
+• who qualifies as a “professional artist” according to the criteria laid out in the provincial Status of the Artist Act; Definition of Professional artist

-5. A person shall be considered to be a professional artist for the purpose of this Act if that person satisfies 4 of the following criteria, including at least one of the criteria referred to in paragraphs (a) to (c):
+A person shall be considered to be a professional artist for the purpose of this Act if that person satisfies 4 of the following criteria, including at least one of the criteria referred to in paragraphs (a) to (c):

 (a) the person receives or has received compensation which can be included in professional or business income;